wp-plugins/child-theme-configurator/readme.txt

 You can add additional stylesheets and web fonts by typing @import rules into the textarea on the @import tab.
 Important: The Child Theme Configurator adds the @import rule that loads the Parent Theme's stylesheet automatically.
 Do not need to add it here.

 If you checked "Scan Parent Theme for additional stylesheets" when you created your child theme, the "@import" tab will appear automatically.
 Important: By default, any additional stylesheets are added as imports.
 If your theme has a "right-to-left" stylesheet, it will appear here as well.
 In many cases, the theme will automatically load the additional stylesheets, so you do not need to import them (for example, the "Responsive" theme).
 Remove any @import statements that are not needed by the front end, such as admin or configuration stylesheets, or, as in the case described above, any stylesheets that are automatically loaded by the Theme.

+== Files ==

+= Parent Templates =

+Copy PHP template files from the parent theme by checking the boxes and clicking "Copy Selected to Child Theme" and the templates will be added to the child theme directory.

+CAUTION: If your child theme is active, the child theme version of the file will be used instead of the parent immediately after it is copied.
+The functions.php file is generated separately and cannot be copied here.

+= Child Templates =

+Templates copied from the parent are listed here.
+These can be edited using the Theme Editor in the Appearance Menu.
+Remove child theme images by checking the boxes and clicking "Remove Selected from Child Theme."</p>

+= Child Theme Images =

+Theme images reside under the <code>images</code> directory in your child theme and are meant for stylesheet use only.
+Use the media gallery for content images.
+You can upload new images using the image upload form.

+= Child Theme Screenshot =

+You can upload a custom screenshot for the child theme here.
+The theme screenshot should be a 4:3 ratio (eg., 880px x 660px) JPG, PNG or GIF.
+It will be renamed "screenshot".

 == Preview and Activate ==